CodeMelted/CodeMelted/README.md

 - <a href="https://youtube.com/@codemelted"><img src="https://codemelted.com/assets/images/icon-youtube.png" height="35px" /> YouTube</a>: Where the CodeMelted podcast and videos are hosted.

 ## Support

+This project does not want to utilize ads on the different websites.
+To that end, any support for the two hosted projects and the delivery of content is greatly appreciated.

 - <a href="https://www.buymeacoffee.com/codemelted"><img src="https://codemelted.com/assets/images/icon-buy-me-a-coffee.png" height="35px" /> Buy Me A Coffee</a>: Direct support for the CodeMelted PWA content and other services not directly related to the CodeMelted DEV project.
 - <a href="https://github.com/sponsors/CodeMelted"><img src="https://codemelted.com/assets/images/icon-github.png" height="35px" /> GitHub Sponsorship</a>: Direct support for the CodeMelted DEV project either through a one time donation or a monthly subscription.